hibahk02/health-informatic-chatbot/README.md

 # health-informatic-chatbot
 AMLT assignment 2

-Here is the link for the other dataset which needs to be downloaded, it is too big to be uploaded https://www.kaggle.com/datasets/yousefsaeedian/ai-medical-chatbot (this will be known as the med.csv dataset)
+Here is the link for the other dataset which needs to be downloaded, it is too big to be uploaded https://www.kaggle.com/datasets/yousefsaeedian/ai-medical-chatbot (this will be known as the 'data' dataset)
 Download the other dataset which has been uploaded.

 https://colab.research.google.com/drive/1hdUfBflvnUpJqvTOa5-La551o4Ka28H2?usp=sharing